fisheryv/lobe-chat/docs/Plugins/Plugin-Development.md

 export default async createLobeChatPluginGateway();
 ```

-[`@lobehub/chat-plugins-gateway`](https://github.com/lobehub/chat-plugins-gateway) includes the implementation of the plugin gateway in LobeChat, which you can use to create a gateway.
-This allows LobeChat to access the local plugin service.
+[`@lobehub/chat-plugins-gateway`](https://github.com/lobehub/chat-plugins-gateway) includes the implementation of the plugin gateway in PlanChat, which you can use to create a gateway.
+This allows PlanChat to access the local plugin service.

 ### Plugin UI Interface